Unifying Decoherence and Phase Evolution in Mixed Quantum-Classical Dynamics through Exact Factorization

-from phases in $\dot{C}^\mathrm{Eh}$ and $\dot{C}^\mathrm{Ph}$.
-This shows that the semiclassical phase correction that had previously been introduced in PCSH heuristically~\cite{ShenviJCP2011} is actually an approximation of the phase term of XF.
-In this context, we expect that the St\"{u}ckelberg oscillations can be captured with $\dot{C}^\mathrm{Ph}_j$ as PCSH.
+from phases in $\dot{C}_j^\mathrm{Eh}$ and $\dot{C}_j^\mathrm{Ph}$.
+This shows that the semiclassical phase correction that had previously been introduced in phase-corrected surface hopping (PCSH) heuristically~\cite{ShenviJCP2011} is actually an approximation of the phase term of XF.
+In this context, we expect that the St\"{u}ckelberg oscillations can be captured with $\dot{C}^\mathrm{Ph}_j$ as they are in PCSH.